sandhyab1506/Demonstrations/README.md

 # Demonstrations

-To demonstrate coding techniques and skill
+To demonstrate coding techniques and skills in Phyton, AWS, Cloud Principles, MySQL, Git and a lot more.